leanprover-community/sphere-eversion/README.md

 To launch VS code, run `code .` in the top-level directory to open the project folder.
 Opening a single file in VS Code will cause the extension to misbehave.
-After opening ane `.lean` file, there should be a `Lean infoview` on the right-hand side of your screen, which will give you information from Lean.
+After opening a `.lean` file, there should be a `Lean infoview` on the right-hand side of your screen, which will give you information from Lean.
 This can be used to navigate the proofs.

 To confirm that we have proven a theorem without additional axioms, you can run at the bottom of `local/sphere_eversion.lean` the command `#print axioms sphere_eversion_of_loc`